MicrosoftDocs/OData-docs/Odata-docs/odatacli/getting-started.md

  - `--internal|-i`

     Applies the `internal` class modifier on generated classes instead of `public` thereby making them invisible outside the assembly.

+- `omit-versioning-info|-vi`

+    Omit runtime version and code generation timestamp from the generated files.

  - `--multiple-files`